 In addition to loving God with all of our heart, soul, mind and strength, Jesus commands us to love our neighbor as ourselves.
 We want MCCC to excel in loving and serving our community…both our MCCC community and the external community that extends outward from 2515 McKnight Road.
 Jesus showed us what this means by ministering to the poor, the hungry, the oppressed, the broken.
 We want to be a church that is known as a church that truly cares for these people who are among us and live around us in our community.

 The Leadership has identified Small Groups, Leadership/Ministry Leader Development and NexGen/Family as priorities for this church to focus on and leverage in developing ministries addressing the MCCC and external communities.
-We want to develop men and women to lead ministries that serve, use Small Groups to energize those ministries, involve our families, young and old (NexGen), to impact our communities and help make MCCC know as a place to belong and serve.
+We want to develop men and women to lead ministries that serve, use Small Groups to energize those ministries, involve our families, young and old (NexGen), to impact our communities and help make MCCC known as a place to belong and serve.
 Our desire is that MCCC would become known in our community as the place that truly reaches out and serves.
 All will know that if you are hungry we will help, if you are poor we will help, if you are oppressed MCCC will lift you up, if your relationships are broken we will walk with you through your healing.
 It has already begun.
 There is no telling how God will open doors after our “Pray & Go” event Sunday!

 A quote from Carson Reed who is on faculty at ACU…and the son of our Mary Ellen Reed…from one of his recent articles: